A standard RPG item

 - The "Retreat" Psynergy from the Golden Sun series, while technically a spell instead of an item, has this function -When cast inside a dungeon, it will return you to the dungeon's entrance.
 It is known by Isaac, Felix and Matthew, the three player characters.

 - Phantasy Star I has the "Exit" spell to return to the entrance of a dungeon, and the "Fly" spell to return to the last church visited.
 The latter can make the game Unwinnable if the last church visited was in a town that becomes inaccessible for a period after certain plot events.
 The second and fourth games have the "Hinas" and "Ryuka" spells which have similar effects, although in the fourth game the latter is more a Warp Whistle.
-Items that copy these spells are available as well.
+Items that copy these spells, such as the escapipe, are available as well.
 The third game had an odd case in the "Grantz" spell which does this but cannot be used normally; it is only used in a Cut Scene at the end of the game.

 - The "Escape Hex" in Resonance of Fate returns you to the world map from anywhere in a dungeon except an Inescapable Ambush battle (mostly bosses).
 It quickly becomes the standard way of exiting dungeons after finishing them, because you can't save in a dungeon and it would really suck to beat the boss only to die from the Respawning Enemies on your way out.